 About Dana and Hilary:

-Dana Sturtevant is the co-founder of Be Nourished, LLC and co-creator of Body Trust®.
+Dana Sturtevant is the co-founder of The Center for Body Trust, the co-creator of Body Trust®, and co-author of the new book, Reclaiming Body Trust: A Path to Healing and Liberation.
 She is a registered dietitian, educator, and trainer whose work focuses on humanizing health care, advancing health equity, and advocating for body sovereignty and food justice.
 A member of the Motivational Interviewing Network of Trainers since 2002, Dana travels around the country training helping professionals in communication and engagement strategies that lead to positive change.
 As a sought after speaker and writer, Dana is a champion for compassionate, weight-inclusive models of care and offers supervision, training, and consultation for helping professionals and health care organizations.
 Her work has been featured in The New York Times, Scientific American, Self, Real Simple, Huffington Post, and on the TEDx stage.
 Learn more at benourished.org.

-Hilary Kinavey, MS, LPC is the co-founder of Be Nourished, LLC and co-creator of Body Trust®.
+Hilary Kinavey, MS, LPC is the co-founder of The Center for Body Trust, co-creator of Body Trust® and co-author of the new book, Reclaiming Body Trust: A Path to Healing and Liberation.
 Her work as a licensed professional counselor, coach, educator and writer is informed by a relational, systemic and social justice lens.
 Her career has been a study of what interrupts our sense of wholeness and how we can return to ourselves in a culture that profits from fragmentation.
 She is a sought-after speaker and facilitator on topics such as weight-inclusive approaches, weight bias, Body Trust® and the intersections of activism and therapy.
 Her work has been featured in The New York Times, Scientific American, Huffington Post, and on the TEDx stage.
 Learn more at benourished.org.